Federal Highway (U.S. 1) and the New River in Fort Lauderdale

 There were discussions in the 1940s, before the explosive growth of the following decade, to replace the Federal Aid Highway Bridge with a tunnel or new bridge.
 By the early ‘50s battle lines were drawn between advocates for a tunnel, headed by Miami News Broward edition editor Henry E. Kinney, and those for a bridge, led by Fort Lauderdale News owner R.H.
 Gore.
 Gore owned property near what would be affected by a right-of-way for the proposed tunnel.
 For years the debate raged unsettled.

-In 1986 the New River Tunnel was re-named the Henry E. Kinney Tunnel, honoring the man who fought for its construction.
-Many claim it’s the only vehicular tunnel in Florida but two road tunnels operate at Walt Disney World in Kissimmee.
+In 1986 the 35-foot deep New River Tunnel was re-named the Henry E. Kinney Tunnel, honoring the man who fought for its construction.
+It was once the only vehicular tunnel in Florida but two road tunnels operate at Walt Disney World in Kissimmee and in August, 2014, a 4,200-ft. tunnel opened at Port Miami.
+Copyright © 2011, 2015.
+All rights reserved.
+Jane Feehan.

 There had been a second tunnel proposed for Fort Lauderdale